 We should begin by reading the whole book from beginning to end, noting the main themes.
 Then we should observe the text thoroughly, looking for the main characters and seeing how their descriptions are contrasted.
 We should note the ways the believers are described, and their destiny, in contrast to the descriptions and destiny of the unbelievers.
 We can find the main themes by spotting frequently repeated words, and by noting the many descriptions of worship and the songs of praise to God who sits on the throne, and to the Lamb (Jesus).
 This is one of the most important themes, as a choice is given between worshipping the beast and worshipping Jesus.

 We should notice the persecution taking place, and the frequent mention of martyrdom, together with the calls for patient endurance by the believers.
-John was on the Island of Patmos, a Roman prison camp, where he had been sent because of his testimony to Jesus (1:9), when the risen Jesus appeared to him.
+John was on the Island of Patmos, used to banish opponents, where he had been sent because of his testimony to Jesus (1:9), when the risen Jesus appeared to him.
 Notice also that although God's people will experience tribulation, they will never experience the wrath of God, which is reserved for unbelievers and those who persecute the church.

 What was happening in Asia?